 The coat is smooth in appearance and abundant.
 Its texture is hard and it lies flat.
 Shedding

-is moderate.
-Brush and comb to remove loose hair.
+is moderate, but brushing is needed to remove loose hair.
 Rubbing down with a chamois cloth will keep

 the coat glossy.